Belgian railway signalling: Small stop signal

-It is placed on the ground.
+This type of signal is placed on the ground.

 An older version of the small stop signal has the appearance of the simplified signal above, but with a purple instead of a red light.

 Completed operations indicator (IOT)

 The Completed operations indicator is a system composed of a set of switches (activation) and light signals (display) on platforms of most stations and allows the guard to announce to the driver (conductor) that the procedure for boarding is completed and the train can start.

 Where the system is installed, the yellow aspect (or white on older systems) is a prerequisite for the departure of passenger trains.